Breaking up is never easy and can be even more complicated when you’re on a defacto visa in Australia.

 Seek Legal Advice

-Consult an immigration or international family lawyer to understand your rights and best action.
-Legal professionals can provide guidance on the specific requirements for your situation and help you navigate complex immigration laws.
+Consult an immigration or de facto lawyer to understand your rights and best action.
+Legal professionals can guide the specific requirements for your situation and help you navigate complex immigration laws.

 They can also represent you in any communications with the Department of Home Affairs, ensuring your case is presented effectively.